giraffe-fsharp/Giraffe.Razor/README.md

     ]
 ```

+## Samples

+Please find a fully functioning sample application under [./samples/GiraffeRazorSample/](https://github.com/giraffe-fsharp/Giraffe.Razor/tree/master/samples/GiraffeRazorSample).

 ## More information

-For more information about the basics of Giraffe, how to set up a development environment, contribution guidelines or anything else of interest please visit the [main documentation](https://github.com/giraffe-fsharp/Giraffe#table-of-contents) page.
+For more information about Giraffe, how to set up a development environment, contribution guidelines and more please visit the [main documentation](https://github.com/giraffe-fsharp/Giraffe#table-of-contents) page.

 ## License